 Greg: Finding your purpose doesn’t have to be hard, brother.

 Client: I know there is something bigger I’m suppose to do with my life, I just can’t figure it out.
-I want to have a meaningful life.
+I want to have a meaningful life, a life with purpose.

 Greg: Do you know what everyone who felt that and then figured out their purpose in life have in common?